Curry Nirvana

 In 2007 I was fortunate to get a cooking lesson from an Indian lady, Lena, and her Chicken leg curry can’t be beat.
 This recipe always turns out great and by adjusting the chillies it can be very hot or mild.
 Full recipe here http://shed.robhealey.com.au/cooking/chicken-vindaloo-amazing

-I’ve made some very good curries but so far I have not discovered how to recreate those early 1970, UK Indian Curries – my Curry Nirvana.
+My curries are improving as I journey towards those early 1970, UK Indian Curries – my Curry Nirvana.

 Share